 If you have any previous year ID sheets, discard them and only use the ones above.
-This is the 2017 process for 4H animal identifications:
+This is the 2019 process for 4-H animal identifications:

 - All Market Beef will be tagged at beef weigh days.
 If you want to be considered for Rate of Gain, you must weigh in Frontier County.

-- Identification for County Fair only animals: the county 4-H ear tag will be used for bucket calves, feeder calves, market beef, market hogs, market lambs, breeding sheep, meat goats and breeding meat does.
+- Identification for County Fair only animals: the county 4-H ear tag will be used for bucket calves, feeder calves, market beef, market hogs, breeding swine, market lambs, breeding sheep, meat goats and breeding meat does.
 All registered and commercial breeding beef must have a ranch tag.
 All animals must be submitted on the appropriate ownership affidavit (see above).